Location Forensics Expert Witness

 Location forensics cases can pose issues in terms of what data is available and how it may be provided and evaluated.
 Hence, SRC can provide you with initial reviews to assist with establishing what may be required and can provide assistance in what location digital evidence may be available and also how to obtain this evidence.

-Sam may also take on a limited number of civil/family, matters particularly if they involve the investigation of a death or involve children.
+Sam may also take on a limited number of civil/family matters particularly if they involve the investigation of a death/serious injury or involve children.
 Please provide details of your case when initially contacting.

 For details of previous cases in which SRC have been instructed involving location based forensics see Sam's previous case list.